-How to Calculate Net Carbs on Keto — and Why They Matter
+How to Calculate Net Carbs for Keto and Why They Matter

-- If you’re on a low-carb, keto diet, it’s essential that you know how to calculate net carbs: the carbohydrates that your body actually processes and uses for energy.
+- If you follow the ketogenic diet, it’s essential that you know how to calculate net carbs: the carbohydrates that your body actually processes and uses for energy.

-When you’re on a keto or low-carb diet, every gram of carbohydrate you eat counts, so it’s essential to know how to calculate net carbohydrates correctly so you don’t go over your daily carb limit.
-This guide explains what net carbs are, why net carbs matter, and how to use a manual net carb calculator to figure them out for yourself.
+Every gram of carbohydrate you eat counts, so it’s essential to know how to calculate net carbohydrates correctly so you don’t go over your daily carb limit.
+This guide explains what net carbs care, why they matter and how to use a manual net carb calculator to figure them out for yourself.

 What are net carbs?